Siege of Goražde: War crimes

 Another Serb military commander, Brane Petković, was also indicted for war crimes by the Bosnian court.
 However, Petković failed to turn up to his court hearing on 16 June 2022.
 The State Court said that he had also failed to attend an earlier hearing on 10 March 2022 as well.
 It said that the Justice Ministry sought international legal assistance from competent bodies in the neighbouring country.
 The indictment, confirmed in November 2020, said that Petković – as superior officer to the commander of the District Headquarters of the Territorial Defense, TO, of Gorazde Serb Municipality, and commanders and members of the TO Municipal Headquarters’ Company – failed to prevent his subordinates from committing crimes or punish crime perpetrators – although he knew or could have known that his subordinates were either getting ready to commit or had committed crimes.
 During that attack, it said, seven Bosniak men were captured and taken in unknown direction and killed.
-Their remains were discovered in a mass grave in the village of Siseta, in Gorazde municipality, on 17 March 1993.
+Their remains were discovered in a mass grave in the village of Siseta, in Goražde municipality, on 17 March 1993.
 In a report to the State Prosecution, British judge Joanna Korner wrote that the potential benefit of indicting unavailable persons is often "outweighed by the costs in time and resources".
 Despite that, such practices have been followed by other prosecutors’ offices in Bosnia and Herzegovina either, as BIRN reported before.

 Aftermath

 The VRS's attempt to use the capture of Goražde to coerce the Bosnian government into accepting a permanent cease-fire proved ineffective, as Sarajevo rejected the terms of territorial partition.
-The Siege highlighted the limitations of military success without a corresponding political strategy, especially as the Bosnian Army's resurgence and the threat of NATO intervention grew.
+The siege highlighted the limitations of military success without a corresponding political strategy, especially as the Bosnian Army's resurgence and the threat of NATO intervention grew.
 Consequently, while the VRS demonstrated military capability, the inability to secure a favorable political outcome led to a reassessment of their approach in the ongoing conflict. in December 1995, a land bridge between Goražde and Sarajevo was opened, through the municipality of Trnovo, and the newly formed municipalities of Foča-Ustikolina and Pale-Prača.
 With the signing of the Dayton accords, the siege ended.